kshitizkc/perchwell-takehome/README.md

 ## Disclaimer:

-If there is an emergency and you are not able to resolve linting issues then you can use --force flag while pushing your changes.
+If there is an emergency and you are not able to resolve linting issues, pass tests then you can use `--force` flag while pushing your changes.